10 Hardy Indoor Plants You (Probably) Can’t Kill

 A zebra plant will add some personality to your space with its striped leaves.
 Zebra pants do well in high humidity, so add one to your bathroom for a fresh look.

 Is your greenery in need of serious first aid?
 Here are seven tricks to revive almost any dead plant.

 Spider plants are a popular indoor plant choice as they help improve the air quality of your home.
 This plant requires light, so make sure it’s near a south or west facing window, but keep it out of direct light as the leaves can scorch.
 It needs occasional watering.

 If conditions are right for the cyclamen, the flowers can last a long time.
 Various colours are available, including red, purple, white and pink.
-A Christmastime favourite, cyclamens do well with filtered light and a temperature of no more than 65 degrees F. The soil should be kept moist.
+A Christmastime favourite, cyclamens do well with filtered light and a temperature of no more than 18 degrees C (65 degrees F).
+The soil should be kept moist.

 Discover eight more festive Christmas flowers that aren’t poinsettias!

 The peace lily likes medium to low sunlight and it only needs water when the soil is dry.
 The peace lily is another popular choice for growing indoors as it helps improve air quality.

 Don’t miss landscaping expert Carson Arthur’s best indoor gardening tips for winter.

 Streptocarpus, aka Cape Primrose, is a popular choice for indoor growing because the orchid-like flowers have a long bloom period.
 They thrive in indirect light and can come back to life if neglected for long periods of time.